 When Corleone was just six or seven years old, He also trained in boxing and martial arts, as well.
 He then obtained his black belt and green belt in martial arts when he was just 8 or 9 years old.
 Corleone also loved the sport of boxing.
 In fact, boxing and martial arts had been Corleones' favorite sport since he was a 4 year old kid.
 Since he was a 4 year old kid, Corleone would watch martial art films throughout his entire day, as He studied and shadowed Bruce Lee's career, as well.

-Corleone trained in boxing as a 7 year old kid.
-He would record the boxing bouts that had taken place at the junior Olympics on television and He studied each and everyone of his potential opponents, thoroughly, by watching the pre-recorded footage of each and every bout.
-His dream was to fight in the Olympics, as he also trained to compete for the Junior Olympics boxing tournament, as well.
+Corleone trained to professionally fight at the junior olympic boxing events as a 7 year old kid.
+He would record the boxing bouts that had taken place at the junior Olympics on television, as He studied each and everyone of his potential opponents.
+His dream was to professionally box in the Olympics.

 Corleone enrolled into his first boxing gym when he was just 6 or 7 years old in Allentown, Pennsylvania.
 His first boxing trainer, nick named "Pac", also known for training one of his own boxers to victory over pro boxer, Miquel Cotto; had trained Corleone for a limited time at the gym but eventually, the boxing gym had been shut down by the city council.
 It was the only boxing gym throughout his entire city.